dcmartin/openyolo/README.md

 cow: 75%
 ```

-## Usage
+## `detector.py` script
-OpenYOLO includes the Python script `detector.py` to run the `YOLO` algorithm on a specified image; options may be specified for a variety of needs:
+OpenYOLO includes the Python script [`example/detector.py`](example/detector.py) to run the `YOLO` algorithm on a specified image; options may be specified for a variety of needs.

-### `detector.py` options
 The Python script takes three arguments (n.b. two and three are optional):

  + `<JPEG file>`- JPEG image file to process
  + `<config>` - may be `tiny-v2`, `tiny-v3`, `v2`, or `v3`; default: `tiny-v2` (**optional**)